machitgarha/hads-alood/README.md

 ### Automation Scripts

-For making the process of entity creation and testing in a standard way, there are two scripts inside `scripts/` directory.
+For making the process of entity creation and testing in a standard way quicker and easier, there are two scripts inside `scripts/` directory.
 Both have usage guides (via `help` command).
 And, they are written in PHP, and require you to have both GHDL and GtkWave installed on your system.

 ## Building and Testing (I.e. Simulation)